Thi-Tracey-Nguyen/Quiz-App-Client/README.md

 # Overview
-This is a version 2 of a group project which I was a part of during my study at Coder Academy.
+This app is an updated version of a group project which I was a part of during my study at Coder Academy.

 Version 2 deployed site: [Version 2](https://mern-quiz-app-v2.netlify.app/).